ProgSoc/SqlWorkshop2025/README.md

-# Intro to SQL Workshop
+# Introduction to SQL Workshop

 This workshop is designed for people who have little or no experience with SQL.
 Python is used for the examples and exercises, but the concepts are applicable to other languages as well.
 SQLite3 is used as the database engine, which is a lightweight, serverless SQL database engine that is included with Python.